By Dee Williams

 - Anything moving over public roads should meet the National Highway Safety Standards.
 The Department of Transportation (DOT) restricts height to 13.5ft on most highways; that limit may be higher or lower, depending on road conditions so check for any local, special restrictions.
 Width is restricted to 8.5 feet and length to 40 feet.
-You can get a special trip permit for an extra wide or tall load, but in that case you’d likely need to get a motor carrier endorsement, establish a bond or other insurance, and have lead/follow cars while you’re moving.
+You can get a special trip permit for an extra wide or tall load, read more about that in our post on Tiny House Towing.
 Again, check with your state DOT to determine special permit restrictions.

 - The trailer that you build your tiny house on must be certified for use on the road.
 That means the manufacturer has installed proper brakes and lights and constructed the trailer to handle the load above it.
 The tires, axels, and other components have been properly sized and placed to meet National Highway Safety Standards.
 With the trailer certification, you can get the unit licensed for the road through your local Department of Motor Vehicles (DMV).